 Once upon a time known as Broglio or Garden, this area was a grassy field consisting of a third of today’s space.
 I understand that a large elder tree stood on the site of the Campanile beyond which a river ran to the Canale Grande.
 In 1176, that area was filled up by the orders of Doge Sebastiano Ziani (1172-78) who also demolished the fortifications that existed there and paved the Piazza westward to the present boundary.
 As I stated above, the church of San Giminiano which existed at the South-West end would be demolished only during Napoleon I’s era.

-No doubt, the hand of commercialism has now taken its grip on the Piazza.
+No doubt, the hand of commercialism has now taken its grip on the Piazza, its corridor alleyways and spilling over to the outdoor seatings of the cafés.
 Over the last many years, I have noted a sort of deterioration in its cleanliness.
-I had also noted a certain curiosity in the tourists that populated the Piazza, its corridor alleyways and the outdoor seatings of the cafés.

-By now I have joined with my wife Carina at “Caffé Florian” where she had reached a couple of minutes earlier while, with Bianca’s interest in artistic works, it would take a bit longer for her to be back from the Basilica.
-Many a times we have sat at the outdoor tables of one of those expensive cafés lining the sides of the Piazza, more often at “Caffé Florian” as we are doing now, enjoying coffee or glasses of red wine and hors d’oeuvres, listening to the bells of the Campanile.
+By now I have joined with my wife Carina at “Caffé Florian” where she had reached a couple of minutes earlier.
+Many a times we have sat at the outdoor tables of one of those cafés lining the sides of the Piazza, more often at “Caffé Florian” enjoying coffee or glasses of red wine and hors d’oeuvres, listening to the bells of the Campanile.
 I could see a boy sitting with his parents at the adjoining table enjoying a delicious looking tiramisu.
 Desserts are elegantly served in the northern part of Italy while, in comparison, the Southern versions are more sweeter.
 The boy was wearing a Venetian style black and gold Baroque half-mask which reached till the tip of his nose.

 How wonderful it felt to sit there and have a cup of steaming hot coffee, take loads of pictures or enjoy watching people from different nations mill around amidst legions of pigeons barely parting for their feet.
 Some indulged in taking pictures, posing for cameras, their faces gleaming with happiness just for being there.
-Limiting my thoughts to the Square, I also find some in thoughtful concern, possibly fussed over the damage those protected pigeons inflict to the buildings that surround the piazza, a primitive, quite beauty brimming with history.
+I also found people in thoughtful concern, possibly fussed over the damage those protected pigeons inflict to the buildings that surround the piazza, a primitive, quite beauty brimming with history.

-The decorations in the interiors of many residences, hotels, and restaurants (including Caffé Florian) that feature silk fabrics is the tradition that goes back to the times when luxurious and precious textiles for display at spiritual services were brought from the East by Venetian traders and pilgrims.
-It had ever since played an important part in the development of design and style in the Romanesque art.
-Spiraling into a symbol of the city and a stage for social communication, Caffé Florian became part of the cosmopolitan Venetian lifestyle, a place populated by aristocrats, merchants, artists, the famous, and later ….
+The decorations in the interiors of many residences, hotels, and restaurants (including Caffé Florian) that featured silk fabrics is from the tradition that goes back to the times when luxurious and precious textiles for display at spiritual services were brought from the East by Venetian traders and pilgrims.
+Ever since, It had played an important part in the development of design and style in the Romanesque art.
+Spiraling into a symbol of the city and a stage for social communication, Caffé Florian became part of the cosmopolitan Venetian lifestyle, a place populated by aristocrats, merchants, artists, the famous, and now later ….us.

 Of the many famous patrons who enjoyed its interiors furnished in purple satin, painted panels, mirrors, etc, I could easily think of Giacomo Girdamo Casanova sitting there enjoying biscotti and liqueur in female company.
-After some search, I came up with some of its famous patrons, except my name: George Gordon, the English poet, Lord Byron, Antonio Canova, the sculptor, Alfred de Musset and his lover George Sand (Aurore Dupin), Goldoni, the Venetian playwright, Goethe, Alexandre Dumas, Charles Dickens, Henry James, Marcel Proust, Pirandello, Rousseau, Stravinsky, Modigliani, Wagner, etc. When Wagner regularly visited Florian during breaks from writing the second act of “Tristan and Isolde”, the band would suddenly switch to his music.
-Silvio Pellico and Daniele Manin used to sit there and discuss politics when Manin played a major role in the history of Venezia during the Austrians military siege in 1849 when Venezia suffered bombardment from guns though the Austrians’ attempt to use a fleet of large balloon bombs did not work out.
+After some search, I came up with some of its famous patrons: George Gordon, the English poet, Lord Byron, Antonio Canova, the sculptor, Alfred de Musset and his lover George Sand (Aurore Dupin), Goldoni, the Venetian playwright, Goethe, Alexandre Dumas, Charles Dickens, Henry James, Marcel Proust, Pirandello, Rousseau, Stravinsky, Modigliani, Wagner, etc. When Wagner regularly visited Florian during breaks from writing the second act of “Tristan and Isolde”, the band would suddenly switch to his music.
+Silvio Pellico and Daniele Manin used to sit there and discuss politics when Manin played a major role in the history of Venezia.
+During the Austrians military siege in 1849 when Venezia suffered bombardment from guns, the Austrians’ attempt to use a fleet of large balloon bombs did not work out.
 Fortunately, the Piazza was left undamaged from cannonballs as it was out of range of the Austrian guns.
-The Piazza also witnessed the assault on the Campanile by armed Venetian separatists to proclaim “independence of Veneto” in the night of May 8/9, 1997.
+The Piazza also witnessed the assault on the Campanile by armed Venetian separatists to proclaim “independence of Veneto” during the night of May 8/9, 1997.

 Facing Caffé Florian is Gran Caffé Quadri, the haunt of the Austrians during their rule of Venezia in the 19th century.
 Originally known as Il Rimedio in 1638, it switched to the present name when Giogio Quadri purchased it by late 1700s.
 After changing hands in 1830, I heard, it went to the Alajmo family playing host to personalities such as Lord Byron, Alexandre Dumas, Honoré de Balzac, Wagner, etc. We had had a sumptuous dinner there last night when Carina preferred Fegato alla Veneziana and polenta while Bianca had Bigoli col Tocio.
 I was happy with Isogliole in Crema di Gamberi.
 We had had dinner here last year when Andrea was here.
 All these main courses were served on Murano plates we enjoyed to the joy of charming service and delightful music of the 121 San Marco Band.
 I forgot the name of the wine.
 Italians are wonderful people – the wine they offered last night had tasted just fine for the occasion.